openstack/releases/doc/source/wallaby/schedule.rst

 Virtual PTG
 -----------

-..
-This needs to be added to the schedule once we know when the event will be

 A virtual PTG will be held during this week.
 The Project Teams Gathering provides and opportunity for teams to collaborate and plan, and discuss requirements for future releases.